-Qualified medical and dental expenses include expenses that you pay out of pocket.
-It may include the money spent on buying prescription drugs and consultation fee paid during doctor’s visits.
+Qualified medical and dental expenses that can be listed on Schedule A include expenses that you pay out of pocket.
+It may include money spent on buying prescription drugs and consultation fees paid for doctor visits.
 Under the 2017/2018 tax law, taxpayers who incur out-of-pocket medical and dental expenses that are not covered by an insurance plan can deduct such expenses if they exceed 7.5% of their adjusted gross income.

 The expenses must not be reimbursed by the insurance company or any other manner.
 Under the 2019 tax plan that becomes effective in April 2020, medical/dental deductions will revert to 10%.

 2. Interest expenses paid

 The current tax law permits homeowners to subtract the interest that they pay on mortgages and home-equity debt.
 Interest expense is classified as follows:

 Mortgage interest paid: The mortgage interest paid on a main home and second home is deductible if you pay mortgage loans up to $1 million in total to the bank or mortgage company.
 Also, mortgage interest is deductible on a mortgage loan of up to $1 million that you pay to an individual for the main home or a second home, if they financed the sale.

 Home equity loan: You can deduct the interest paid for a home equity loan up to $100,000.

 Taxpayers who itemize deductions can deduct two types of taxes – property taxes, and state and local income taxes.